-To help students get over any learning obstacles when they're working on their own, the download also provides the solutions to the exercises.
+To help students get over any learning obstacles when they're working on their own, the download also provides the solutions to the exercises in a top-level folder named Exercise Solutions.
 That way, the students can check the solutions to see how something is done whenever they're wasting time on what is likely to be a trivial coding mistake.
 We think that providing the solutions is the right approach didactically because it helps students learn faster and better.

-We realize, however, that providing the solutions means that it's more difficult for an instructor to use the book exercises to test their students.
-That's why the Instructor's CD includes a second set of exercises as well as projects that can be used for testing the competency of students.
-The Instructor's CD also includes solutions for those exercises and projects.
+We realize, however, that this makes it more difficult for an instructor to use the book exercises to test their students.
+That's why the instructor's materials include a second set of exercises as well as projects that can be used for testing the competency of students.
+The instructor's materials also include solutions for those exercises and projects.

-What's on the Instructor's CD
+What's included in the instructor's materials

-The Instructor's CD for Murach's C# 2012 contains a set of instructional materials that will help any corporate trainer or college instructor run a highly effective course.
-Those materials include instructional objectives, test banks, PowerPoint slides, a second set of exercises that are analogous to the book exercises, and projects that your students must develop on their own from scratch.
+The instructor's materials for Murach's Visual Basic 2015 will help any corporate trainer or college instructor run a highly effective course.
+Besides the materials in the student download, these resources include instructional objectives, test banks, PowerPoint slides, a second set of exercises that are analogous to the book exercises, and projects that your students must develop on their own from scratch.
 A summary of these materials follows.